Things to consider

 - Are there any cultural obligations in the area?
 See our destination pages for more advice.

-- Pick generally smarter pieces which you can wear out for dinner, then wear them for activities the next day.
+- Pick generally smarter pieces that you can wear out for dinner, then wear them for activities the next day.

 - Choose one outfit to travel in – wear your bulkiest clothes and shoes where possible, and pack one or two other key pieces in a small bag or case.

-- Pick a simple colour scheme of neutrals plus one or two statement shades.
+- Pick a simple color scheme of neutrals plus one or two statement shades.
 Make sure all your clothes co-ordinate so they can be mixed and matched.

 - Download our complete packing list below for all quantities and a checklist of items.

 - Also, see our Weekend Away Capsule Wardrobe for Women

 Pack simple tops in your favourite colours that will match your trousers and shorts.
 Collared t-shirts or shirts can be worn for casual evenings, then wear by day for sightseeing.
 Depending on the climate choose from long or short-sleeved, or a mixture.

 Suggested buy:: Fruit of the Loom Cotton Polo Shirt by Amazon

 Choose smart shirts that can be dressed down with jeans or up with trousers.
 Short sleeved are fine if you prefer, but don't forget there may be chilly air-con in some restaurants.